MapperInteractive/MapperInteractive/docs/km/started.rst

 Setup
 =======

-Running MapperCore with the Kepler Mapper backend is very easy.
-Simply install MapperCore from pip, load your data, and initialize the server.
+Running Mapper Interactive with the Kepler Mapper backend is very easy.
+Simply install Mapper Interactive from pip, load your data, and initialize the server.

-Install MapperCore with pip:
+Install Mapper Interactive with pip:

 ::

-    >>> pip install mappercore
+    >>> pip install mapper_interactive

 Setup your data: